ShivamSRS/BrainSec-py/README.md

 * **Step 2 outputs**: heatmaps (`/outputs/heatmaps/`), brain segmentation images (`/brainseg/images/`), and numpy arrays (`/brainseg/numpy/`).
 * **Step 3**: runs over the whole `/home/shivam/braindata_repo/` directory structure to do counting.

-Do you want me to also sketch what the final expected *files* inside `outputs/heatmaps/` and `brainseg/` would look like (naming conventions etc.), based on typical WSI pipelines?